 - 2.5.2.
 The activated system shall keep the vehicle inside its lane of travel and ensure that the vehicle does not cross any lane marking.
 The system shall aim to keep the vehicle in a stable lateral position inside the lane of travel to avoid confusing other road users. - 2.5.3.
 The activated system shall detect a vehicle driving beside and if necessary adjust speed and/or the lateral position of the vehicle within its lane as appropriate. - 2.5.4.
-The activated system shall control the longitudinal speed of the vehicle. unless it is overridden by the driver as defined in paragraph 2.4.7. of this Annex. - 2.5.5.
-2.5.4.1.
-The activated system shall adapt the vehicle speed to infrastructural and environmental conditions (e.g. narrow curve radii, inclement weather). - 2.5.6.
-2.5.4.2 The activated system shall detect the distance to another road user in front.
+The activated system shall control the longitudinal speed of the vehicle. - 2.5.4.1.
+The activated system shall adapt the vehicle speed to infrastructural and environmental conditions (e.g. narrow curve radii, inclement weather). - 2.5.4.2 The activated system shall detect the distance to another road user in front.

-It shall adapt the speed to adjust the distance to a vehicle in front in the same lane to be equal or greater than the minimum safety distance calculated using the formula: Where:
+It shall adapt the speed to adjust the distance to a vehicle in front in the same lane to be equal or greater than the minimum safety distance calculated using the formula: